tomasmik/vali/README.md

 * eq
 * neq

+Tags behavior:
-Multiple validation tags can be added for a single struct field and you're allow to validate against given values or other struct fields.
+* Multiple validation tags can be added for a single struct field.
+* Validation tags are applied in order so you can chain them however you like.

+Special tags:
+* `>` - Allows you to validate the contents of a slice/array.
+* `*` - Allows you to point to another struct field to validate against or with it.

 ## Basic usage

+You can create a new validator with the `func New()` which will also pre-seed it with default validation funcs or with `func NewEmpty()` which will return an empty validator instance allowing you to define the validation workflow yourself.

 As mentioned the package allows the user to define tags which behave as defined by the package itself or the user.
-The tags to do have a syntax which is essential when using them.
+The tags do have a syntax which is essential when using them.

 * Fields with no `vali` tag or with `vali:"-"` will be ignored (user can change `vali` to any tag he wants)
 * Seperating validators can be done with the `|` symbol - `vali:"required|min=1|max=5"`
 * Pointing to other struct fields can be do by using the `*` symbol - `vali:"required_without=*Foo"`
 * Seperating validator values can be done by using the `,` symbol - `vali:"required|one_of=1,2,3"`
+* Validating slice and array elements is also possible (though a little experimental) by adding `>` to the validation tag - `vali:">|one_of=1,2"`

 **Fields must be exported (or else they're ignored) and validate method only accepts pointers to structs**